bulletnoid/StaggeredGridView/README.md

 ## Project structure

 Project contains StaggeredGridView library, StaggeredGridView demo, modified PullToRefresh library to work with StaggeredGridView.
-In order to avoid some depandency problems, I add the libs into one project, but it is easy to retrieve the libs.
+In order to avoid some dependency problems, I add the libs into one project, but it is easy to retrieve the libs.
 * StaggeredGridView lib

   code: src/com.bulletoid.android.widget.StaggeredGridView